 Impavido® was Knight's first product.
 The worldwide rights to Impavido® came to Knight as part of the Business Separation Agreement with Paladin.
-Impavido® is an oral treatment for leishmaniasis previously approved in 13 countries.
+Impavido® is an oral treatment for leishmaniasis currently approved in Germany, India, Israel and the United States.
 Leishmaniasis is a tropical disease which affects up to 12 million people globally.
 It is caused by the bite of a sand-fly in endemic countries and presents in three forms.
 In March 2014, it was approved by the FDA for the treatment of cutaneous, mucosal and visceral leishmaniasis.
-Paladin markets and distributes Impavido® on Knight's behalf worldwide, excluding the United States, under a distribution and license agreement.
-Knight is planning to commercialize Impavido® in the United States through a similar agreement with a new partner.
+Prior to March 15, 2016 Paladin marketed and distributed Impavido® on Knight's behalf worldwide, excluding the United States, under a distribution and license agreement.
+The termination of Knight's agreement with Paladin was announced on March 15, 2016, following which Knight reacquired the rights related to the distribution and sale of Impavido® in all countries other than the United States.
+Pursuant to an agreement signed on September 28, 2015, Profounda Pharmaceuticals Inc. will market and distribute Impavido® on Knight's behalf in the United States.